viamage/WaterJebus/README.md

 ### Instructions

-Fork & clone this repo inside yours `HotA_RMGTemplates' folder.
-Or [Download Zip](https://github.com/viamage/WaterJebus/archive/master.zip) and do the same.
+Fork & clone this repo inside yours `HotA_RMGTemplates' folder or download zip and do the same.

 ### Contribution